 While there are a number of colour options for granite, it’s definitely not as many as quartz.
 To ensure the longevity of granite, you will need to apply sealant, though not as often as you would need to on marble.

-Select granite for a kitchen countertop with a more natural stone look that doesn’t break the bank as much as marble or quartz.
+Select granite table top with a more natural stone look that doesn’t break the bank as much as marble or quartz.

 |Heat-resistant||Comes with a hefty price tag|